Reviews You Can Rely On

 Weight

-This is one of the heaviest shoes in the test, which is to be expected.
+This is one of the heavier shoes we tested, which is to be expected.
 It packs a lot of motion support features and a comfortable upper, so weight penalties are par for the course.
-Weighing in at 10.57 ounces for a US men's 10.5, this is clearly not a light daily trainer.
-But we were impressed by how similar in weight the Adrenaline is to the non-stability Ghost 15.
+Weighing in at 10.57 ounces (per shoe) for a US men's 10.5, this is clearly not a light daily trainer.
+But we were impressed by how similar in weight the Adrenaline is to the non-stability Ghost 15 (which weighs 10.31 ounces).

-brooks adrenaline gts 23 - this isn't the heaviest shoe we tested, but it's close.
+brooks adrenaline gts 23 - this isn't the heaviest shoe we tested, but it's up there.

-This isn't the heaviest shoe we tested, but it's close.
+This isn't the heaviest shoe we tested, but it's up there.

 Credit: Jessica Riconscente